Opposition protesters in Skopje demand resignation of PM Zaev after "scandalous interview"

 The first to react was the historian Ljubica Spaskovska, who appealed to politicians not to comment on topics they do not understand.

-Bulgarian Foreign Minister Ekaterina Zaharieva was cited by media on November 26 as saying that she wants the relations between Bulgaria and North Macedonia to be similar to those between Spain and Latin America, whose countries were once colonised by Spain.
+Bulgarian Foreign Minister Ekaterina Zakharieva was cited by media on November 26 as saying that she wants the relations between Bulgaria and North Macedonia to be similar to those between Spain and Latin America, whose countries were once colonised by Spain.

 "I take the example of Latin America.
 The fact that Argentines and Chileans speak Spanish does not make them any less Argentine and Chilean.
 The fact that at one point they have a common history does not diminish their sovereignty today,” she said.